itisrohit/r3m/README.md

 - Built with performance-first C++ design principles
 - Optimized using industry best practices for large-scale processing
 - SIMD optimizations based on modern CPU architecture capabilities
+- Advanced parallel processing with thread affinity and work stealing

 ---

-**R3M**: Where speed meets sophistication in document processing, powered by SIMD-optimized text processing. 🚀
+**R3M**: Where speed meets sophistication in document processing, powered by SIMD-optimized text processing.